 5. From cot to toddler to child bed

-We’ll admit this Sebra Cotbed costs a pretty penny, but it'll take your little one up to seven years so can easily be justified as a worthy investment.
+We’ll admit this Sebra Cotbedcosts a pretty penny, but it'll take your little one up to seven years so can easily be justified as a worthy investment.
 It comes in the most stylish trend-led shades – the grey is a perfect unisex choice if you’re opting for a surprise on the gender front – and a special antibacterial finish helps prevent bacterial growth.
+One of the best cot beds if you're after something to take your little one from toddler to child.
 It measures H88cm x W112.5cm x D70cm.

-6. Clear view for a contemporary style cot
+6. Choose a contemporary style cot for a trendy effect

 As smart ideas go, the acrylic panelled sides in this Sloan cot from Pottery Barn Kids is right up there with the best.
 Not only does it achieve a clearer view of baby – perfect for when peeking in the nursery door, without wanting to get too floorboard-creakingly close – but it also shows off that super-sweet bedding that gives you all the feels.
 Crafted using traditional techniques, like mortise and tenon joints, it is certainly built to last and measures H93cm x W137cm x D76cm.